yy2792/RQD_Liq/README.md

 ```

-The result are given as a list of dictionaries for fund level, with key as fund name,
+The result are given as a list of dictionaries for fund level, with keys as fund name,
-value is the liquidity measure.
+values as the liquidity measure.